-- Practice social/physical distancing while on district premises - Keep 6 feet away from other persons and do not go near anyone with respiratory symptoms of cough, fever, difficulty breathing, or other flu-like illness.
+- □ Practice social/physical distancing while on district premises - Students must maintain at least 3 feet of physical distance between themselves and other students, and when possible, 6 feet of physical distance between teachers and other school employees/adults. - □ Employees must keep 6 feet away from students and other adults unless safety or core function of the work activity requires a shorter distance. - □ Do not go near anyone with respiratory symptoms of cough, fever, difficulty breathing, or other flu-like illness.
 Areas/actions to consider include: - Standing in line (screening, bathrooms, break/lunchrooms, serving areas)

 - Room occupancies have been modified in some cases to reduce potential contact between occupants.
-Modified occupancy limits will be posted in a conspicuous location.
-The purpose is to limit the number of people in an area and to maintain at least 20 square feet (SF) per person in a classroom (NYSED Reopening Guidelines page 49) - In hallways, staff and students shall travel with their right shoulder close to the wall.
-Staff and students should not to touch the wall while walking down the hallway - Limit in-person gatherings as much as possible and use tele- or videoconferencing whenever possible.
+Modified occupancy limits will be posted in a conspicuous location. - In hallways, staff and students shall travel with their right shoulder close to the wall. - Limit in-person gatherings as much as possible and use tele- or videoconferencing whenever possible.
 Essential in-person gatherings (e.g. meetings) will be held in open, well-ventilated spaces with appropriate social distancing among participants. - Large group activities should be evaluated.
-If social/physical distancing is not possible, activities such as: trainings, meetings, plays, sporting events and concerts, shall be cancelled or postponed - Installation of Barriers: - Areas with frequent close person-to-person contact will have barriers (polycarbonate glass or some other non-combustible material) installed to separate individuals, such as: - Front office/greeter desk - High capacity offices where people are closer than 6 feet apart, shall have office dividers or other non-combustible material installed to separate desk/work areas - If staff must have person-to-person contact (within 6 feet) with other staff members, then staff must follow these precautions: - Wear a face covering/mask - Wash hands or use hand sanitizer before and after contact - Staff working with students should wear a face covering/mask and wash hands regularly when unexpected contact may occur - Ensure 6 ft. distance between personnel, unless safety or core function of the work activity requires a shorter distance.
-Any time personnel are less than 6 ft. apart from one another, personnel must wear acceptable face coverings - Post social distancing markers using tape or signs that denote 6 ft. of spacing in commonly used and other applicable areas
+If social/physical distancing is not possible, activities such as: trainings, meetings, plays, sporting events and concerts, may be cancelled or postponed depending upon community transmission rates - □ Installation of Barriers: - Areas with frequent close person-to-person contact have barriers (polycarbonate glass or some other non-combustible material) installed to separate individuals, such as: - Front office/greeter desk - High-capacity offices where people are closer than 6 feet apart shall have office dividers or other non-combustible material installed to separate desk/work areas - If staff must have person-to-person contact (within 6 feet) with other staff members, then staff must follow these precautions: - Wear a mask - Wash hands or use hand sanitizer before and after contact - Staff working with students must wear a mask and wash hands regularly when unexpected contact may occur - Ensure 6 feet of distance between personnel unless safety or core function of the work activity requires a shorter distance. - Post social distancing markers using tape or signs that denote 6 feet of spacing in commonly used and other applicable areas